CoderDojoTC/micropython/docs/kits/maker-pi-rp2040/03-neopixel-lab.md

 The Maker Pi RP2040 comes with two built-in NeoPixels.
 Each NeoPixel has a red, green and blue LED inside it.
 Each of these LEDs can be set to any one of 256 values from 0 (off) to 255 (brightest value).

+!!!
+Note
+    This lab uses the old syntax for NeoPixels.
+The new format (using the MicroPython runtime 1.18 or later) is covered in the other NeoPixel labs in this book.

 <!--
 ![Maker Pi RP2040 NeoPixel Demo](../../img/maker-pi-rp2040-neopixel-demo.gif)